jameslan/libxml2-wasm/docs/io.md

 # Serialize an XML

-{@link libxml2-wasm!XmlDocument.toBuffer | `XmlDocument.toBuffer`} gradually dumps the content of the XML DOM tree into a buffer and calls the {@link libxml2-wasm!XmlOutputBufferHandler | `XmlOutputBufferHandler`} to process the data.
+{@link libxml2-wasm!XmlDocument.save | `XmlDocument.save`} gradually dumps the content of the XML DOM tree into a buffer and calls the {@link libxml2-wasm!XmlOutputBufferHandler | `XmlOutputBufferHandler`} to process the data.

 Please note that UTF-8 is the only supported encoding at this time.

-Based on `toBuffer`,
+Based on `save`,
 {@link libxml2-wasm!XmlDocument.toString | `XmlDocument.toString`} is a convenience functions to get an XML string.

 For instance, to save an XML as a compact string, use: